michaelMattanza/AbapGuide/Syntax/Sintassi.md

   ).
   ```

-  **Ciclo con GROUP BY**
+  **Loop with GROUP BY**
 Questo ciclo permette di raggruppare in loop un determinato gruppo di valori secondo una chiave

+This loop allows you to group a specific set of values in a loop according to a key.

-GROUP SIZE - Number of rows in the internal table for the particular group key.
+- GROUP SIZE - Number of rows in the internal table for the particular group key.

-GROUP INDEX - Index of the group from Main loop iteration.
+- GROUP INDEX - Index of the group from Main loop iteration.

-REFERENCE INTO DATA - Assiging the group data into a seperate internal table to access inside the LOOP GROUP.
+- REFERENCE INTO DATA - Assigning the group data into a separate internal table to access inside the LOOP GROUP.

-ASCENDING / DESCENDING - sort the groups by the group key in ascending or descending order before the group loop is executed.
+- ASCENDING / DESCENDING - Sort the groups by the group key in ascending or descending order before the group loop is executed.

-WITHOUT MEMBERS - constructs groups but there is not access to the rows of the groups in the group loop.
+- WITHOUT MEMBERS - Constructs groups but there is no access to the rows of the groups in the group loop.
 If the addition WITHOUT MEMBERS is specified.
 The addition WITHOUT MEMBERS is used to improve performance in all cases where the content of the groups is not required.

-LOOP AT GROUP.
+- LOOP AT GROUP.
 Group loop to access each row of the group.
 Here is my sample code to understand LOOP AT with GROUP BY and some group features.

 ```abap
 TYPES ty_t_mard TYPE SORTED TABLE OF mard WITH UNIQUE KEY matnr werks lgort.